rebootworks/wordpress-task-01/README.md

 - Please do not share your code in public.
 Because someone could cheat with using your code or approach.
 - Send your finished plugin to omur@reboot.com.tr
-- If it suits you send your online test app with login credentials to omur@reboot.com.tr
+- Send your online test app with login credentials to omur@reboot.com.tr
+- If you don't have the [WPBakery Page Builder for WordPress](https://codecanyon.net/item/visual-composer-page-builder-for-wordpress/242431) plugin or a theme bundled with it then send a mail to omur@reboot.com.tr and I'll send it to you.

 ## Awards